These Keto Chocolate Cupcakes are tender, chocolaty and packed with healthy fats and protein.

 - For the frosting: Beat butter in a medium size mixing bowl until fluffy.
 Add in powdered sweetener, vanilla and 1 tablespoon heavy cream.
 Beat until well combined and fluffy.
 If needed, add in an additional tablespoon of heavy cream for desired consistency.

 Store keto cupcakes in an airtight container at room temperature.
+OR you can make keto chocolate frosting (pictured).

 - Spoon almond flour and cocoa into the measuring cups, and then level.
 Never scoop your measuring cup into almond flour, or cocoa.